elastio/bon/website/src/reference/builder/member/setters.md

 )]
 ```

-The main use case for this attribute is making generated setters private to wrap them with custom setters.
-See ["Builder extensions"](../../../guide/builder-extensions#custom-setters) for details.
+The main use case for this attribute is making generated setters private to wrap them with custom methods.
+See [Custom Methods](../../../guide/typestate-api/custom-methods) for details.

 ## Config precedence

-The keys `some_fn` and `option_fn` are available only for optional members that have a [pair of setters](../../../guide/optional-members#setters-pair).
+The keys `some_fn` and `option_fn` are available only for optional members that have a [pair of setters](../../../guide/basics/optional-members#setters-pair).

 The root-level `name`, `vis`, `docs` are still available for both required and optional setters.
 They can be overwritten at `some_fn` and `option_fn` level individually.